bytecodealliance/component-docs/component-model/src/language-support/go.md

 $ go mod init example.com
 ```

-Next, we can generate the bindings for the `add.wit` file:
+Next, we can generate the bindings for the Wasm component:

 ```console
 $ go get go.bytecodealliance.org/cmd/wit-bindgen-go